How Much Life Insurance Should I Have?

 Your age is a significant factor in determining your coverage costs and needs.
 Younger people typically qualify for lower premiums.
 As you age, those premiums may increase, and your health may factor into your eligibility for specific policies.

-Your age matters in your life stage, too.
+Your life stage matters, too.
 For instance, the primary earner in a young family may want to ensure enough coverage to cover a mortgage, childcare, and educational expenses.
-An older individual or someone without dependents may have fewer expenses.
+An older individual or someone without dependents may have fewer expenses that they need to cover.

 Your life insurance can also cover the costs associated with your passing, such as funeral expenses.
 Even if you’re older or don’t have dependents, final expense life insurance can help your loved ones cover these costs instead of paying out of pocket.